The Rome Empower Program

 Seven breakfasts and one dinner per week are included in the program fee.
 Students will have access to kitchen facilities and nearby grocery stores, restaurants, and cafes.

-Accepted students will be required to attend all pre-departure meetings as well as the large-group semester orientation during the preceeding semester.
+Accepted students will be required to attend all pre-departure meetings as well as the large-group semester orientation during the Spring semester prior to their departure.
+Dates of these meetings will be included in the official acceptance correspondence.

-Monday, September 7: Official first day of classes at Richmond
+Monday, September 20: First day of classes at Richmond University

 Dr. Neuzil teaches Multimedia Reporting, Communication History, Communication Ethics and Environmental Communication.
 He boasts fifteen years as a newspaper and wire service reporter and editor with such organizations as the Associated Press, the Star Tribune of Minneapolis-St. Paul, the Cedar Rapids Gazette, the Quad-City Times, the Ames Daily Tribune and the New Ulm (Minn.)
 Journal.
 He also works as a freelance writer for magazines on environmental subjects.
 Professor Neuzil joined UST in 1993.
 In 2013, his faculty colleagues across the University voted him “Professor of the Year.”
 He is one of the advisers to TommieMedia.com, and serves as the Department Chair of Emerging Media.